HMS Seaford (1695)

-HMS Seaford was purchased from Richard Herring of Bursledon.
-Richard Herring had built this vessel on speculation to a similar specification as the Maidstone Group.
-After she was commissioned she sailed as part of the expedition to recapture Fort York on Hudson Bay.
-She was also part of Symond's squadron in the West Indies where she was captured and burnt by the French in 1697.
+HMS Seaford was purchased from Richard Herring of Bursledon, who had built the vessel on speculation to a similar specification as the Maidstone Group.
+After she was commissioned, she sailed as part of the expedition to recapture Fort York on Hudson Bay.
+She was also part of Symond's squadron in the West Indies, where she was captured and burnt by the French in 1697.

-Seaford was the first named ship tin the Royal Navy.
+Seaford was the first named ship in the Royal Navy.